VH-Lab/NDI-matlab/docs/reference/+ndi/+epoch/epochprobemap_daqsystem.m.md

-# CLASS ndi.daq.metadata.epochprobemap_daqsystem
+# CLASS ndi.epoch.epochprobemap_daqsystem

-  ndi.daq.metadata.epochprobemap_daqsystem - Create a new ndi.daq.metadata.epochprobemap_daqsystem object
+  ndi.epoch.epochprobemap_daqsystem - Create a new ndi.epoch.epochprobemap_daqsystem object

   MYNDI_EPOCHPROBEMAP_DAQSYSTEM = ndi.epoch.epochprobemap(NAME, REFERENCE, TYPE, DEVICESTRING, SUBJECTSTRING)

-  Creates a new ndi.daq.metadata.epochprobemap_daqsystem with name NAME, reference REFERENCE, type TYPE, and devicestring DEVICESTRING.
+  Creates a new ndi.epoch.epochprobemap_daqsystem with name NAME, reference REFERENCE, type TYPE, and devicestring DEVICESTRING.

   NAME can be any string that begins with a letter and contains no whitespace.
 It